towhid-ds-21/Detecting-Fake-News/README.md

 # Detecting-Fake-News
-We've learned to detect fake news with Python today.
+We have learned to detect fake news with Python today.
 We have taken a political dataset, implemented a TfidfVectorizer, initialized a PassiveAggressiveClassifier, and adapted our model.
 We ended up with an accuracy of 92.82 percent in magnitude.